Made with

 Key Components of a Technical Flow Chart

 Technical flowcharts include some typical components, which help to illustrate processes, systems, and workflows completely and clearly.
 The specialized symbols (rectangles, ovals, diamonds, and others) are provided for flow components, which are then connected with arrows to illustrate the sequence and direction of the flow.
-Being connected, the flow chart components provide a complete visual overview of the technical processes for further analysis, communication, and improvement.
+Being connected, the tech process flow components provide a complete visual overview of the technical processes for further analysis, communication, and improvement.

 Start and end symbols are usually ovals or rounded rectangles and represent the beginning and the end of the flow.